-In the United States, President Roosevelt is outraged at the kidnapping and orders a battalion of Marines to Morocco saying, “Pedecaris alive or Raisuli dead!”
+In the United States, President Roosevelt (Brian Keith) is outraged at the kidnapping and orders a battalion of Marines to Morocco saying, “Pedecaris alive or Raisuli dead!”
 The Moroccans are not happy with the American involvement and neither are the other great powers.

-As Eden stays with the Raisuli, her and her children begin to admire him and though he is cruel to his enemies, he is kind to allies and even to his hostages.
+As Eden stays with the Raisuli, she and her children begin to admire him and though he is cruel to his enemies, he is kind to allies and even to his hostages.
 As the days in the Moroccan landscape grow longer, Eden begins to question whether Raisuli is the savage she originally thought.

 I am curious what the social junkie whiners (or SJWs) would say of this classic film.
-Will they praise it for its positive portrayal of Muslims and advocacy for noninterventionalism in their society?
+Will they praise it for its positive portrayal of Muslims and advocacy for non-interventionism in their society?
 Or would they blast it for its “Hollywood whitewashing” casting and its utter disdain for governments as the source of all corruption?

 As for me, I found The Wind and The Lion a fantastic adventure.
 The story was truly brought to life and Milius’ master storytelling was really at its best.
 Sean Connery shined as Raisuli, Candice Bergen was fantastic as Eden, and Brian Keith was masterful as President Roosevelt.
+The sets were unreal.
 It was made before the time of CGI, so the crew had to rely on retro film making techniques.
-The sets were unreal.
 The filming took place in Spain and the beauty of it was not lost on me.
 It is truly a brilliant piece of cinema.